JetBrains/teamcity-documentation/topics/integrating-teamcity-with-vcs-hosting-services.md

 If you have an organization account in [GitHub](https://github.com/), [GitHub Enterprise](https://enterprise.github.com/), [Bitbucket Cloud](https://bitbucket.org/), [GitLab.com](https://about.gitlab.com/), or [GitLab CE/EE](https://about.gitlab.com/install/ce-or-ee/), you can connect TeamCity to these source code hosting services making it easier for the organization users to create new projects, [Git](https://confluence.jetbrains.com/display/TCD10/Git) or [Mercurial](https://confluence.jetbrains.com/display/TCD10/Mercurial) VCS roots, [GitHub](https://confluence.jetbrains.com/display/TCD10/GitHub) or [Bitbucket](https://confluence.jetbrains.com/display/TCD10/Bitbucket) issue tracker, which are now now supported out of the box.

-It is also possible to connect TeamCity to [Visual Studio Team Services](https://visualstudio.microsoft.com/team-services/) making it really simple to set up projects which use VSTS repositories or issue tracker.
+It is also possible to connect TeamCity to [Azure DevOps Services](https://visualstudio.microsoft.com/team-services/) making it really simple to set up projects which use VSTS repositories or issue tracker.

 On this page: